 The OES visited the Greendale Brick Plant on April 27, 2002.
-Located in the woods just a few miles up the road from Haydenville lays an old town called Greendale.
-Not too much is left of the town, only a few homes and the schoolhouse remain.
+Located in the woods, just a few miles up the road from Haydenville lies an old town called Greendale.
+Not too much is left of the town; only a few homes and the schoolhouse remain.
 Greendale was founded by Niles Kachelmacher during the brick manufacturing heyday of southeastern Ohio, having a post office from 1879 until 1939.
-In 1902, Hocking Valley Products opened in Greendale, being one of three brick furnaces in the region.
-Many of Greendale’s buildings were constructed using the company’s product and often served as a catalog for visiting buyers.
+In 1902, Hocking Valley Products opened in Greendale, one of three brick furnaces in the region.
+Many of Greendale’s buildings were constructed using the company’s products and often served as a catalog for visiting buyers.
 Brick manufactured in Greendale was used, in part, to build the Holland Tunnel in New York City.
-When the brick making business came to an end in 1927, it marked Greendale’s doom.
-What you see in the photos below is all that is left of the once thriving brick plant in Greendale.
-Thanks goes to Shannon and Rodney for showing us this location.
+When the brick-making business came to an end in 1927, it marked Greendale’s doom.
+What you see in the photos below is all that is left of the once-thriving brick plant in Greendale.
+Thanks go to Shannon and Rodney for showing us this location.

 Location Information: Abandoned

 The remains of the Greendale Brick Plant are on Maysville-Greendale Road in Greendale; Hocking County.